 — Cristian Avila, Phoenix.
 Avila and two younger siblings were brought to the U.S. illegally when Avila was 9 years old.
 Now 23, Avila is one of the so-called Dreamers who have benefited from an Obama policy allowing young people who immigrated illegally with their parents to avoid deportation.
 Avila volunteers for a nonprofit civic engagement program for Latinos, and as a teenager fasted for 22 days to call for an immigration overhaul.
 The White House said Avila wants to be eligible to serve in the Marine Corps.

 — Mary Barra, Detroit.
 The CEO of General Motors Co., Barra is the company's first female CEO.
 She took over the company this month.
-She joined GM in 1980, and in 2013 Fortune Magazine named her one of the "50 Most Powerful Women in Business."
-GM is also one of the companies that benefited from a bailout of the auto industry under the Obama administration.
+She joined GM in 1980, and in 2013 Fortune Magazine named her one of the "50 Most Powerful Women in Business.

 — Gov. Steve Beshear, D-Ky.
 Elected in 2007, Beshear has been a proponent of Obama's health care law.
 He embraced an expansion of Medicaid enabled by the health care law, and under his watch Kentucky established a state-based insurance marketplace that the Obama administration has frequently touted.